yegetables/ttms-web/web/dev/README.md

 ### Java Format

-TiSpark formats its code using [Google-Java-Format Maven Plugin](https://github.com/coveooss/fmt-maven-plugin) which follows Google's code styleguide.
+ttms-web formats its code using [Google-Java-Format Maven Plugin](https://github.com/coveooss/fmt-maven-plugin) which follows Google's code styleguide.
 It is also checked on CI before build.

 1. In Intellij IDEA